Manuela Ruben

-Manuela Ruben (born 14 January 1964) is a former figure skater who competed in ladies' singles for West Germany.
+Manuela Ruben (born 14 January 1964) is a German former figure skater who competed in ladies' singles for West Germany.
 She was the 1984 European silver medalist and three-time West German national champion (1982–84).
 She was placed seventh at the 1984 Winter Olympics and sixth at the 1984 World Championships.

 She had hoped to contend for a medal at the Sarajevo Olympics after a strong 2nd place finish at that year's European Championships (ahead of the Olympic bronze medalist Kira Ivanova who placed only 4th) but mistakes in both the short and long knocked her out of contention.
 The same thing happen at the 1984 World Championships in a weakened field missing Rosalynn Sumners, Tiffany Chin, and Claudia Leistner.